 Total Application Security: Logical Security Successor

 As the complexities with web application security get fierce, traditional defense mechanisms including regular firewalls and malware detecting solutions will not be sufficient in the coming year, 2015.
-Of course, these defense systems remain an integral part of the whole web application security process, but Total Application Security architectured around Detect, Protect, and Monitor will prove to be pivotal.
+Of course, these defense systems remain an integral part of the whole web application security process, but Total Application Security architecture around Detect, Protect, and Monitor will prove to be pivotal.
 Enterprises need to adopt more holistic, integrated security solutions that can continuously monitor and defend against emerging attacks.
-Indusface offers a unique service – Total Application Security (TAS), an integrated solution which can Detect, Defend and Monitor systems on a continuous basis 24X7.
+Indusface offers a unique service – Total Application Security (TAS), an integrated solution that can Detect, Defend and Monitor systems on a continuous basis 24X7.